adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Dura/Upper Dura.md

 [[Dura]]

+- **Population:** 17,400
+- **Social Class:** Middle Class
+- **Character:** Crowded and bustling.
+This is not a wealthy ward, but the people are surviving, and some are clearly doing quite well for themselves.
+While there are a few upscale businesses, the merchants are clearly used to dealing with adventurers and others of questionable character.
+- **Districts:** Garrison, temple district, shops (2), apartment homes (2), dwarf neighborhood, average residences, adventurer’s quarter
+- **Business:** Upscale if a bit on the worn side, with more shops catering to adventurers than in most other districts; gold piece limit: 40,000 gp

 ## About
 This ward is full of activity.
 Its people are prospering, but there’s an edge of desperation about them; many folk are on the lookout for opportunities to better themselves.
 Upper Dura has the general properties of a middle ward, with most goods and services priced for a modest or comfortable lifestyle.
 The merchants and artisans are accustomed to dealing with unusual individuals, and adventurers receive a warm welcome here.